Mission, Vision, Story

-The Guelph Real Estate Board began as a co-operative in December 1959.
-From its start in the former Murphy & McDougall real estate office to its current home since 1974 at 400 Woolwich Street the organization has continued to grow and now encompasses all of Wellington County including Drayton, Ariss, Teviotdale, Campbellville and Rockwood.
-The Organizations name change in 1966 to the Guelph & District Real Estate Board reflects this growth.
+Since it’s humble beginnings, the organization has continued to grow and now encompasses much of Wellington County including Drayton, Ariss, Teviotdale, Fergus/Elora, Campbellville and Rockwood.
+The organizations name change in 1966 to the Guelph & District Real Estate Board reflected this growth.

 Changing with the Times

-While a person registered to sell real estate is known as “registrant”, only a person who is a member of the Canadian Real Estate Association (CREA) and the Ontario Real Estate Association (OREA) may be called a REALTOR® this designation speaks to the persons commitment to follow the guidelines established by these organizations.
+While a person registered to sell real estate is known as “registrant”, only a person who is a member of the Canadian Real Estate Association (CREA) and the Ontario Real Estate Association (OREA) may be called a REALTOR®.
+This designation speaks to the persons commitment to follow the guidelines established by these organizations.